How to use events to earn revenue and build your brand

 Events fall broadly into two categories: journalism events, such as debates, panels and other news-making opportunities; and community events — exhibitions, contests and non-journalism functions.
 Both can be closely aligned with brand positioning, as well as being potential money-making activities.

-The study, which focused on small- and medium-sized publications, is part of APIAPI (Application Programming Interface)An API is a set of commands, the language that programmers or developers use…//read more ’s Strategy Studies, examinations of how publishers can build new revenue models.
+The study, which focused on small- and medium-sized publications, is part of APIAPI (Application Programming Interface)An API is a set of commands, the language that programmers or developers use… API identified these key lessons: API has created a simple worksheet to help you work out what events’ strategy would work for your business.
+Article by Peter Whitehead

 API identified these key lessons: